 Chicken owners do not find the necessity to set the alarm on their phones.
 Hearing their roosters have their cock-a-doodle-doo routine at four o’clock in the morning had always been their natural alarm.
 Roosters that crow is a common occurrence.
 Therefore, do hens crow just as much as the roosters?

-Although we have already established that it is an everyday occurrence for roosters to crow, hens, too, crow just like them.
-Hens being able to crow is not a rare occasion.
-Therefore, you should not be astonished if you hear one do so because it is already innate to them as a chicken.
+While we have established that it is an everyday occurrence for roosters to crow, it is not typical for hens to do the same.
+Hens crowing is a rare occasion.
+Therefore, it would be unusual if you hear a hen crow because it’s not an innate behavior for them as a chicken.
 Although hens can crow, the circumstance does not happen as regularly as the roosters crowing.

 However, even if hens do crow just like the roosters do and sound the same, they are certainly not as loud and powerful as roosters.
 Regardless of the age of the chicken, young or adult, they are still capable of crowing.

-If your backyard chicken only consists of hens, but you suddenly hear one that crows, then it may be because it is the mature and alpha hen.
-One of the reasons why it is crowing is because it is trying to introduce itself as a dominant and protector of the flock, especially that the coop is without a rooster.
+If your backyard chicken only consists of hens, but you suddenly hear one that crows, then it may be because it is a mature and alpha hen.
+One of the reasons why it is crowing is because it is trying to introduce itself as a dominant protector of the flock, especially since the coop is without a rooster.

 1. Pecking order or a Flock Hierarchy